-&lt;sup>2 Autoconf 2.50 promotes configure.ac over configure.in.
-The rest of this documentation will refer to configure.in as this use is not yet spread, but Automake supports configure.ac too.
+&lt;sup>2 Older Autoconf versions used configure.in.
+Autoconf 2.50 and greater promotes configure.ac over configure.in.
+The rest of this documentation will refer to configure.ac, but Automake also supports configure.in for backward compatibility.

-Automake tries to keep comments grouped with any adjoining targets or variable definitions.
+Automake tries to keep comments grouped with any adjoining rules or variable definitions.

-A target defined in Makefile.am generally overrides any such target of a similar name that would be automatically generated by automake.
+A rule defined in Makefile.am generally overrides any such rule of a similar name that would be automatically generated by automake.
 Although this is a supported feature, it is generally best to avoid making use of it, as sometimes the generated rules are very particular.

-Similarly, a variable defined in Makefile.am or AC\SUBST'ed from configure.in will override any definition of the variable that automake would ordinarily create.
-This feature is more often useful than the ability to override a target definition.
+Similarly, a variable defined in Makefile.am or AC\SUBST'ed from configure.ac will override any definition of the variable that automake would ordinarily create.
+This feature is more often useful than the ability to override a rule.
 Be warned that many of the variables generated by automake are considered to be for internal use only, and their names might change in future releases.

 When examining a variable definition, Automake will recursively examine variables referenced in the definition.
-For example, if Automake is looking at the content of foo\SOURCES in this snippet it would use the files a.c, b.c, and c.c as the contents of foo\SOURCES.
+For example, if Automake is looking at the content of foo\SOURCES in this snippet xs = a.c b.c foo\SOURCES = c.c \$(xs)

+it would use the files a.c, b.c, and c.c as the contents of foo\SOURCES.